Assisted house sales: What are they and how do assisted sales work?

 Other Ways to Sell Your House Fast

-If you do not feel that any of the above options will work for you, you won’t necessarily have to fall back on the standard estate agent sales method.
+If you don't feel that any of the above options will work for you, you won’t necessarily have to fall back on the standard estate agent method.
 Here are some alternatives.

 Auction

-You might decide to put your property up for auction - which may be done either online or in-person via an auction house.
+You might decide to put your property up for auction, which can be done either online or in-person via an auction.

 Usually, you will be required to allow viewings of your home in advance of the auction date.

-If you opt to sell via traditional or “unconditional” auction - either live or online - the winning offer will be considered legally binding upon the close of bidding.
-Contracts will then be exchanged and an initial deposit paid.
+If you opt to use traditional or ‘unconditional’ auction - either live or online - the winning offer will be considered legally binding upon the close of bidding.
+Contracts will then be exchanged and an initial deposit will need to be paid.
 This is usually 10% of the price offered by the winning bidder.

-The buyer then has 28 days to pay the remainder, plus any additional fees relating to the sale.
+The buyer then has 28 days to pay the remainder, plus any additional fees.

 Following this, they are granted an additional 28 days to complete.
-Unlike the traditional method, the buyer is legally permitted to drop out of a transaction of this kind, making it less secure for the seller.
+Unlike the traditional method, the purchaser is legally permitted to drop out of a transaction of this kind, making it less secure for you as a vendor.
 However, the reservation fee or deposit is non-refundable.

 Fast Home Sales

-Homeowners who wish to sell their property fast may also consider the use of a “fast house sale” company, also known as a “cash home buying” firm.
+Homeowners who wish to sell their property fast may also consider the use of a fast house sale company, also known as a ‘we buy any house’ company.

-Organisations of this kind will undertake a quick “desktop valuation” of the property in order to make an immediate estimated offer.
-If the seller wishes to proceed, the buyer will then arrange an independent valuation of the house, then present the seller with a revised figure accordingly.
+Organisations of this kind will sometimes undertake a quick desktop valuation of the property in order to make an immediate estimated offer.
+If the seller wishes to proceed, the company will then arrange an independent valuation, then present the vendor with a revised figure.

-Once the seller has agreed to this firm offer, the two parties enter into a contract whereby the home buying company purchases the property directly from the seller “for cash”, which means there is no mortgage or chain involved.
+Once the vendor has agreed to this firm offer, the two parties enter into an agreement whereby the home buying company purchases the property directly from the homeowner for cash, which means there is no mortgage or chain involved.

-The simplicity of this arrangement means that transactions of this kind can be very swift - and often complete in 30 days or fewer - making this an excellent option for sellers prioritising speed.
+The simplicity of this arrangement means that transactions of this kind can be very swift - and often complete in 30 days or fewer making this an excellent option for those prioritising speed.

 The funds for this either come directly from the organisation’s account, or from a network of investors.
 In order to make a profit, the home buying company will offer an amount below the property’s market value.
 Typically, this falls between 75% and 85%.